shift-left-test/stringutils/README.md

 # snap

-A header-only library which provides a series of utility functions for C++ projects
+A simple library which provides a series of utility functions for C++ projects

 ### Requirements